Helpful hints for your Pre-Admission Telephone Interview

-- Have a pen and paper handy to jot down any additonal information you might need
+- Have a pen and paper handy to jot down any additional information you might need.

-- Please answer only what is being asked as we value your time committments as well as our staff's time
+- Please answer only what is being asked as we value your time commitments as well as our staff's time.

 Helpful hints for your Pre-Admission Clinic visit